-- □ Your young person may be eligible

-- Universities will assess them

-- □ There are criteria attached but it can be funding for computers and technology adaptations, or specialist counselling sessions.

-- □ It is there to help them succeed at uni.
+- Your young person may be eligible if they have a range of learning difficulties, physical and mental health conditions. - Universities will assess them - □ There are criteria attached but it can be funding for computers and technology adaptations, or specialist counselling sessions. - □ It is there to help them succeed at uni.